Apoptosis

 Apoptosis and Cancer

+Some viruses associated with cancers use tricks to prevent apoptosis of the cells they have transformed.
 Several human papilloma viruses (HPV) have been implicated in causing cervical cancer.
 One of them produces a protein (E6) that binds and inactivates the apoptosis promoter p53.

 Epstein-Barr Virus (EBV), the cause of mononucleosis and associated with some lymphomas